Middleman-EPM/Middleman-NPM/README.md

-Under Active Development!
-Please await our website to view the data visualizaitons!
+Middleman is under active development for data-driven visualizations.
-Meanwhile, please look towards the JSON file created in your local files for further information!
+Meanwhile, please look towards the JSON file created in your local files for further information.

 # Middleman-NPM